emqx/blog/en/202108/connecting-to-emqx-cloud-with-mqttfx.md

 ![MQTT.fx Receive Messages](https://static.emqx.net/images/43c8f23108d248f172a978e499b4d446.png)

-We use the client MQTT.fx to send the message "hello world" to the topic `/testTopic/1` under EMQ X Cloud.
+We use the client MQTT.fx to send the message "hello world" to the topic `/testTopic/1` under EMQX Cloud.
 All clients that have subscribed to this topic will receive this message, including the sending clients who have just subscribed to this topic.

 ### Script